Research Data Management

 New Walk-in consultation for all researchers

-You have questions on research data management but don’t want to write e-mails?
-Then come and visit us at our office!
-Starting on February 19, we will be offering a new walk-in consultation for all researchers from the University of Bern and the Inselspital every Monday from 2 pm to 4 pm.
-Whether you look for a convenient way to organize data in your project folder, whether you need help creating a data management plan (DMP) for your project or whether you don’t know how to publish your data – just drop in at our office in Hochschulstrasse 6, room 354 and we’ll do what we can to help you!
+Data Stewards are offering a new “Walk-in” consultation for all researchers from the University of Bern and the Insel University Hospital every Monday from 2 pm to 4 pm during semester.
+Whether you look for a convenient way to organize data in your project folder, whether you need help developing a data management plan (DMP) for your project or whether you don’t know how to publish your data – just drop in at our office in Hochschulstrasse 6, room 354 and we’ll do what we can to help you!

 Your personal contact for research data management